ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

 As well as helping users to handle *backward-incompatible changes*, the policy and surrounding tools must help developers avoid making *backwards-incompatible changes*.
-Not many ideas developed on this yet, but components should include:
+Not many ideas are developed on this yet, but components should include:

 -  Testing; *backwards-incompatible changes* should be discovered as